adrianadaca/MGST-data-and-processing-code/Readme.md

-The raw data and processing code here were used to generate plots and analysis in the publication 'Expansion and experimental evaluation of scaling relations for the prediction of wheel performance in reduced gravity' (in preparation).
+The raw data and processing code here were used to generate plots and analysis in the publication 'Expansion and experimental evaluation of scaling relations for the prediction of wheel performance in reduced gravity' (submitted to Microgravity Science and Technology).

-###Requirements
+### Requirements
 Create an environment with python 3.7
 ```
 conda create -n myenv python=3.7